Antlers (2021 film): Release

-The Canada–US–Mexico co-production premiered at Beyond Fest in Los Angeles on October 11, 2021.
+The Canada–U.S.–Mexico co-production premiered at Beyond Fest in Los Angeles on October 11, 2021.
 It was theatrically released in the United States on October 29, 2021.

 The film was originally scheduled to be released on April 17, 2020, but was removed from the release calendar due to the COVID-19 pandemic.
 It was rescheduled to February 19, 2021, before being removed from the release calendar again.

 Antlers was released on digital download on December 21, 2021.
 This was followed by a Blu-ray and DVD release on January 4, 2022, by Walt Disney Studios Home Entertainment.

 Reception

 Box office

 Antlers grossed $10.6 million in the United States and Canada, and $8.2 million in other territories, for a worldwide total of $18.9 million.

-In the United States and Canada, Antlers was released in 2,800 theaters for its opening weekend, alongside wide releases of Last Night in Soho and the expansion of The French Dispatch.
+In the United States and Canada, Antlers was released in 2,800 theaters for its opening weekend, alongside the wide release of Last Night in Soho and wide expansion of The French Dispatch.
 It debuted with a domestic weekend total of $4.3 million, finishing sixth at the box office.
-In its second weekend, the film dropped 54% to $2 million and remained in the top ten for its first three weeks.
+In its second weekend, the film dropped 54% to $2 million; it remained in the top ten for its first three weeks.